-2.6 Some Implementation Remarks
+2.5 Some Remarks on Implementation

 The best implementation strategy for our rendering method is to have an application that runs two threads concurrently: a subdivision thread and a rendering thread.
 The rendering thread is responsible for periodically updating the graphical output of the application with the latest results from the subdivision thread.
+The subdivision thread requires read-write access to the image buffer, while the rendering thread requires read-only access.
 A timer is used to keep a constant frame refresh rate.
 Except for the periodical invocation of the timer handler routine, the rendering thread remains in a sleep state so that the subdivision thread can use all the CPU resources.